About the golf.

 Collectively, the three of us thought the galleries’ comfort would have been better served by smaller but more numerous stations posted around the course.
 The other uncomfortable aspect of the day was one over which even the hallowed R & A had no control – the wind off the North Sea.

-If lesson number one was to attend the practice round, lesson number two was: You can’t over dress for St. Andrews.
+If lesson number one was to attend the practice round, lesson number two was: You can’t over dress for Saint Andrews.
 And don’t let morning sunshine fool you into thinking you can.
 Yes, there were a few moments when the sun shone and the wind calmed enough to tease us with the promise of comfort.
 But they were brief and occasional.
-Generally, with the temperature hovering in the mid to high teens (55-62 for you States siders) and a seemingly relentless wind that gashes through to your bones, you are glad for the layers you’re wearing and still you can find parts of the day not involved with the play chill inducing.
+Generally, with the temperature hovering in the mid to high teens (55-62 for you States siders) and a seemingly relentless wind that gashes through to your bones, you are glad for the layers you’re wearing and still you can find parts of the day chill inducing even if they’re not involved with the play.

 Of course, the players face the same conditions relative to comfort and they have to manage their play through it.
 Thursday, the wind was gentler early and much of the front nine played downwind or had a helpful cross wind.
 This was the time for most players to post scores.
 Once they made the turn, and even more so as morning turned to afternoon, the challenge of a course that looks so wide open and superficially simple becomes readily apparent.